-The annual Math/Science Scholarship Competition takes place in late-February.
-If selected to compete, candidates will be invited to the on-campus competition where they will take a comprehensive written examination, choosing four of the following six subject areas that assess their scientific literacy: biology, chemistry, computer science, geoscience, mathematics, and physics.
+The annual Math/Science Scholarship Competition takes place in mid-February.
+If selected to compete, candidates will be invited to the virtual competition where they will take a comprehensive written examination, choosing four of the following six subject areas that assess their scientific literacy: biology, chemistry, computer science, geoscience, mathematics, and physics.

 how to apply

-- Submit an application for admission to Carthage and supporting materials (high school transcripts and ACT/SAT report).
+- Submit an application for admission to Carthage and supporting materials (high school transcripts).

-To apply for a math/science scholarship, candidates must intend to major in biology, chemistry, computer science, environmental science, geoscience, geographic information science, mathematics, neuroscience, or physics and astronomy.
-(A double major in another subject area is acceptable and can be completed in four years.)
+To apply for a math/science scholarship, candidates must intend to major in biology, chemistry, computer science, environmental science, geographic information science, geoscience, mathematics, neuroscience, or physics and astronomy.
+(A double major in another subject area is acceptable and can typically be completed in four years.)

-The math/science faculty and the Office of Admissions will review your application, ACT/SAT scores and high school grades.
+The math/science faculty and the Office of Admissions will review your application and high school grades.
 Qualified applicants will be notified in early January.
-Successful candidates and their families will be invited to the Math/Science Scholarship Competition in February.
+Successful candidates and their families will be invited to the Math/Science Scholarship Competition.